Ciyah/AEgiScrypt-Cybersecurity/README.md

 # AES-Encrypt-Decrypt 🔐
-> A Python CLI tool for secure file encryption/decryption using AES-256-GCM, PBKDF2, and a random salt.
+> 🔐A Secure file encryption/decryption CLI tool using AES-256-GCM, PBKDF2, and a random salt.

 ---